Matanbenami12/Identify_small_objects_SSD/Distance from camera/README.md

 Focal length (OF1 = OF2) = +f

-From geometry of figure above, right angle ΔABO and ΔA’B’O are similar.
+From geometry of figure above,  triangles  〖ABF〗_1  ו 〖OQF〗_1 are similar.